Hello My Fishing Cape Cod! This is your MFCC Podcast host Kevin Collins.

 Let me know by commenting below.

 Kevin produces the podcasts here on MFCC.
-Kevin also produces all the podcasts for the New England Patriots, the Revolution, Boston College and many other elite programs across the country.
+Kevin has also produced podcasts for the New England Patriots, the New England Revolution, and for Westwood One Sports.
+He is also the color commentator for Boston College Men’s Basketball on the radio.
 However Kevin’s first love was the ocean – he has salt in his veins.